Who We Are

 The Young Adults Conference (YAC) was a single annual event that targetted primarily college students and included both evangelical and revival programs.
 The vision for this ministry came from the late pastor Caleb Tang who had hoped to use this event to raise and equip ministry leaders for the Chinese churches.
 The programs for the YAC were coordinated primarily by the pastors fellowship within the SWCBA.

 In late 2000, the pastors fellowship had decided to end the ministry of the YAC after a 10 year run to introduce a new ministry for a broader audience and a more targetted focus to raise ministers for future generations.
 At the time, a noticable trend was emerging where more and more Chinese churches are without pastoral leadership and care.
 Along with a vision from the Chinese Baptist Fellowship to plant more Chinese churches in the U.S. and Canada, the challenge to raise and equip pastoral leaders for Chinese churches were raised.
 Led by the visions of pastor Ted Lam, the Pioneers for the Next Generation (明日之光) was born to help meet this challenge.
-The ministry had its first conferene held in Eunice, LA in the Spring of 2001.
+The ministry had its first conference held in Eunice, LA in the Spring of 2001.

 In the years that followed, the Pioneers Ministry has expanded beyond being merely a single conference event in May.
 The need to help local churches bring idle Christians into active ministry became a focal point in much of the ministry efforts leading to the development of the ministry goals, with a ministry identity, to "influence God's people towards God's will".